dereklmc/Simple-DFS/README.md

 The first modification that could improve performance is the implementation of a write-on-exit policy for cached files on the server.
 Currently, the server uses a write-through.
 So, every upload is written to the file.
 Only the latest copy on exit needs to be uploaded.

-Allowing clients to contact each other directly to transger write-ownership could reduce network traffic.
+Allowing clients to contact each other directly to transfer write-ownership could reduce network traffic.
 Currently, when ownership is transferred, the following steps have to take place:
 * new owner contacts server
 * server issues writeback to old owner
 * old owner acknowledges writeback